jasvr/dive-log-app/planning/README.md

 Extending the idea further, the app could make API calls to weather services to pre-fill information such as surface weather and/or wave conditions.

+:camera: Image of a PADI logbook, taken by Paul Blake in Dubai, UAE - 2018

 ## Data Models
 + User
   + Email